MichelzZzZ/Pornscript/README.md

 ![capture14](https://user-images.githubusercontent.com/109735783/186665002-565a1722-93aa-4c5d-9e86-ea482c99af08.PNG)

-Remember to break out of the statements with the 'break my vagina' keyword, to avoid exceptions
+Remember to break out of the statements with the 'break my vagina' keyword

 # Copying variables